 It is no surprise that it is Barceloneta where you will find some of the best seafood on offer.
-If you can wander into the built up part of the area, behind the strip of cafes and ice-cream shops on Passeig Joan de Borbon.
-However if you fancy a better view then there are lots of restaurants facing out towards the marina.
+If you can wander into the built-up part of the area, behind the strip of cafes and ice-cream shops on Passeig Joan de Borbon.
+However, if you fancy a better view, then there are lots of restaurants facing out towards the marina.

-Also if you need a culture fix then head to the Catalunya History Museum to learn a bit about the city in which you stand, the capital of Catalunya.
+If you need a culture fix then head to the Catalunya History Museum to learn a bit about the city in which you stand, the capital of Catalunya.
 Just across the street from the museum is the metro stop Barceloneta which is one stop away from central Barcelona, though you can easily walk to Las Ramblas in 15 minutes.

 Barceloneta is good for families and those looking for a beach holiday, without being too far from the city.
 Although it is also suitable for young people because as well as the beach the area has a varied night-life.
-In fact I know of some people who live in Barceloneta and hardly ever go into the city centre.
+In fact, I know of some people who live in Barceloneta and hardly ever go into the city centre.

 Click A Hotel Name Below To Read Our Review Of That Hotel